 Private Guides

-For couples, families, or special-interest travelers, a private guide is often the best money spent.
+For couples, families, or travelers with specific interests, a private guide is often the best money spent in Lisbon.
 Expect €100–€280 for a 3–4 hour custom walk, depending on guide reputation and group size.

 Where to find them: ToursByLocals, Lisbon’s official Associação de Profissionais de Informação Turística (APIT) directory, hotel concierges, or premium agencies like Inside Lisbon.

-Specify your interests upfront — architecture, fado, food, photography — and the guide will tailor the route accordingly.
+Specify your interests upfront — architecture, fado, food, photography — and the guide will build the route around them.

 Self-Guided Walking Tours